 With these methods there is sometimes a risk that ground materials might get mixed together over time and this could become a problem.
 For instance a layer of soil over a layer of hardcore may eventually find its way down into the hardcore and block up the drainage voids.
 This can be avoided by inserting a layer of geotextile beneath the soil.
 It is usually a strong non-woven plastic based fabric which allows water to pass through but not soil or sand.

-water saving and SUDs
+Water saving and SUDS

 Foul water drainage

 Foul water (black water from WCs and sinks, and grey waterThis is the waste water that comes from the baths, basins, showers and washing machines.
-Kitchen sink water is known as black water. see Recycling grey water from baths, washing machines etc.) is normally discharged into a sewer, septic tank or digester. (but see composting toilets).The Building Regulations H1 section 2 have a lot to say on the subject and can pretty much be used as a design guide.
+Kitchen sink water is known as black water. see Recycling grey water from baths, washing machines etc.) is normally discharged into a sewer, septic tank or digester. (but see composting toilets).The Building Regulations part H 1 section 2 have a lot to say on the subject and can pretty much be used as a design guide.

 Domestic sewerage pipework and fittings have been largely dominated by uPVC suppliers.
 PVC has several drawbacks as a material and there has been a recent revival in the use of clay drainage pipes from such companies as Naylor Drainage and Hepworth.
 The clayware pipes have plastic joints which make them easy to connect and they are more robust than plastic pipes though more expensive.
 Other drainage products such as inspection chambers are available in HDPE.
-The Healthy Building Network, though US based, have a good online report on the subject.